ivash1228/ivash1228.github.io/_posts/project_2.md

 Finishing with cleaning I received another heatmap.
 ![](../images/2_project/heatmap_2.png)
-Yellow represent our NaN values.
+Yellow represents our NaN values.

 Exploring the data set I came up with 3 hypotheses which is the main goal of the project.
 1. Songs from the most popular genres stay in chart longer.